Navajo Nation: Judiciary branch

 Prior to the Long Walk of the Navajo, judicial powers were exercised by peace chiefs in a mediation-style process.
 While the people were held at Bosque Redondo, the U.S. Army handled severe crimes.
 Lesser crimes and disputes remained in the purview of the villages' chiefs.
-After the Navajo return from Bosque Redondo in 1868, listed criminal offenses were handled by the US Indian Agent of the Bureau of Indian Affairs with support of the U.S. Army, while lesser disputes remained under Navajo control.
+After the Navajo return from Bosque Redondo in 1868, listed criminal offenses were handled by the U.S. Indian Agent of the Bureau of Indian Affairs with support of the U.S. Army, while lesser disputes remained under Navajo control.

 In 1892, BIA Agent David L. Shipley established the Navajo Court of Indian Offenses and appointed judges.
 Previously, judicial authority was exercised by the Indian Agent.

 In 1950, the Navajo Tribal Council decided that judges should be elected.
 By the time of the judicial reorganization of 1958, the council had determined that, due to problems with delayed decisions and partisan politics, appointment was a better method of selecting judges.

 The president makes appointments, subject to confirmation by the Navajo Nation Council; however, the president is limited to the list of names vetted by the Judiciary Committee of the council.

 The current judicial system for the Navajo Nation was created by the Navajo Tribal Council on 16 October 1958.
 It established a separate branch of government, the "Judicial Branch of the Navajo Nation Government", which became effective 1 April 1959.
 The Navajo Court of Indian Offenses was eliminated; the sitting judges became judges in the new system.
 The resolution established "Trial Courts of the Navajo Tribe" and the "Navajo Tribal Court of Appeals", which was the highest tribal court and its only appellate court.

 In 1978, the Navajo Tribal Council established a "Supreme Judicial Council", a political body rather than a court.
 On a discretionary basis, it could hear appeals from the Navajo Tribal Court of Appeals.
 Subsequently, the Supreme Judicial Council was criticized for bringing politics directly into the judicial system and undermining "impartiality, fairness and equal protection".

 In December 1985, the Navajo Tribal Council passed the Judicial Reform Act of 1985, which eliminated the Supreme Judicial Council.
 It redefined the "Navajo Tribal Court of Appeals" as the "Navajo Nation Supreme Court", and redefined "Trial Courts of the Navajo Tribe" as "District Courts of the Navajo Nation".
 Navajo courts are governed by Title 7, "Courts and Procedures", of the Navajo Tribal Code.

 From 1988 to 2006, there were seven judicial districts and two satellite courts.
 As of 2010, there are ten judicial districts, centered respectively in Alamo (Alamo/Tó'hajiilee), Aneth, Chinle, Crownpoint, Dilkon, Kayenta, Ramah, Shiprock, Tuba City and Window Rock.
 All of the districts also have family courts, which have jurisdiction over domestic relations, civil relief in domestic violence, child custody and protection, name changes, quiet title, and probate.
 As of 2010, there were 17 trial judges presiding in the Navajo district and family courts.